minqiaowang/on-premise-adg/set-primary-standby/set-primary-standby.md

 <copy>sudo yum -y install telnet</copy>
 ```

-   - From the primary side, telnet the public ip or hostname of the standby host, enter `^]` and return to exist.
+   - From the primary side, telnet the public ip or hostname of the standby host with port 1521, enter `^]` and return to exist.

     ```
      $ telnet standby** 1521